Pylons/pyramid/docs/narr/events.rst

 ``events`` module.

 You can subscribe to custom events in the same way that you subscribe to Pyramid events -- either imperatively or with a decorator.
+You can also use custom events with :ref:`subscriber predicates
-Here's an example of subscribing to a custom event with a decorator:
+<subscriber_predicates>`.
+Here's an example of subscribing to a custom
+event with a decorator:

 .. code-block:: python
    :linenos: